Most of you are probably reading this piece about Amazon book promotion hoping to get a laugh at my expense, and I don’t blame you.

-Book sales.
-A lot of authors live and die by these two words and yes, they’re important but when it comes to book marketing, they aren’t the only thing that matters.
+A lot of authors live and die by book sales and yes, they’re important but when it comes to Amazon book promotion, they aren’t the only thing that matters.
 And while it’s not a bad thing to focus on book sales, it shouldn’t be your only measurement of success.

-Book marketing and publicity is about relationships, creating them, building them, and fostering them.
+Amazon book promotion, and book marketing in general, is about relationships, creating them, building them, and fostering them.
 But it’s also about taking advantage of every opportunity that comes your way, or growing something into an opportunity to gain more exposure and sell more books.

 Authors love media, often because there’s a correlation between media and big book sales.
 But is that accurate?